Company Logo - Home Link

 Ironically, Sylvia took the title of Queen of Soul Food, while the late- great James Brown, (also born in South Carolina) was named The Godfather of Soul Food.

 Is that what it means to be from South Carolina?
-Or simply stated, 'We know they had SOUL!'
+Simply stated, 'We know they had SOUL!'

-Sylvia Woods died on July 19, 2012, and the family remains the manager of this fabulous home of SOUL FOOD.
+Sylvia Woods died on July 19, 2012, and the family remains the manager of this iconic soul food restaurant.

-Spoonbread is actually a corn-meal-based dish that resembles corn-meal souffle.
+Spoonbread is a corn-meal-based dish that resembles corn-meal souffle.
 Think Yorkshire pudding.

 Delicious indeed.
-Norma Darden has been 'making it delicious and soulful' for years at our next stop, Spoonbread.
+Norma Darden has been 'making it delicious and soulful' since 1997.

 You will certainly want to keep some of that bread on your spoon!